U.S. Department of Transportation

-The FHWA's Roadway Departure Safety Program provides important information for transportation practitioners, decision makers, and others to assist them in preventing and reducing the severity of roadway departure crashes.
+The Federal Highway Administration's (FHWA) Roadway Departure Safety Program provides important information for transportation practitioners, decision makers, and others to assist in preventing and reducing these severe crashes.

-Roadway departure crashes are frequently severe and account for the majority of highway fatalities.
-In 2014, there were 17,791 fatalities as a result of roadway departure crashes, which was 54 percent of the traffic fatalities in the United States.
 A roadway departure crash is defined as a crash which occurs after a vehicle crosses an edge line or a center line, or otherwise leaves the traveled way.
-FHWA uses the the National Highway Traffic Safety Administration (NHTSA) Fatal Analysis Reporting System (FARS) to compute statistics on roadway departure crashes.
+FHWA uses the National Highway Traffic Safety Administration's (NHTSA) Fatal Analysis Reporting System (FARS) to compute statistics on roadway departure crashes.
+Roadway Departure (RwD) crashes are frequently severe and account for the majority of highway fatalities.
+In 2015, there were 18,695 fatalities as a result of roadway departure crashes, which was 53.3 percent of all the traffic fatalities in the United States (FARS).